permitio/permit-prisma/README.md

 ## Putting It All Together (Example)

 Suppose we have a Prisma model `Project { id, name, ownerId, sensitive, ... }`.
-We want:
+We want to allow policies where:

-- Only project owners (or admins) to update or delete a project.
+- Only project owners (or admins) can update or delete a project.
-- Only team members (relationship) or users with a certain clearance (attribute) to view sensitive projects.
+- Only team members (relationship) or users with a certain clearance (attribute) can view sensitive projects.

 With Permit.io, you could define: